AndunHH/spacemouse/README.md

 - drift-compensation for hall-joysticks to stop movements when not touched
 - put non-hardware-dependent parameters into the EEPROM of the SpaceMouse-controller
 - no need to compile/download after hardware is adjusted
-- a menu for editing and handling the parameters on the controller via serial menu
+- a menu for editing and handling the parameters on the controller via serial (debug-)connection
 - generally enhanced serial menu

 # Open Source six degree of freedom (6 DOF) mouse with keys, encoder and more